1960 Monaco Grand Prix

-Kimi Raikkonen had been in control of the race until at around half-distance, he locked his brakes while lapping Jacques Villeneuve.
+Kimi Raikkonen had been in control of the race at the Nurburgring until, at around half-distance, he locked his brakes while lapping Jacques Villeneuve.
 It looked innocuous enough and his pace remained fine, but it had put a flat spot on his tyre which would later cost him dearly.

 This was the season where tyre changes were banned, unless it was for reasons of safety.
 With a handful of laps to go Raikkonen’s tyre was vibrating badly and he could realistically have come in for a new set and remained on the podium, though it would certainly cost him the win.
 Instead, he and McLaren decided to stay out and although Alonso was now rapidly catching him, it would at least give Kimi the chance of winning.

 On the penultimate lap, Alonso took well over a second out of Kimi’s lead and was set to have maybe one or two chances of making a move stick on the final lap.
 However, as they came down to Turn 1 for the last time, Kimi’s suspension failed due to the severe vibrations, sending him into the gravel and out of the race.
-Alonso won from pole-sitter Nick Heidfeld and Rubens Barrichello, while Raikkonen and McLaren were left to ponder whether it would have been better to pit and bag some points.
+Alonso snatched the win ahead of pole-sitter Nick Heidfeld and Rubens Barrichello, while Raikkonen and McLaren were left to ponder whether it would have been better to pit and bag some points.
 Hindsight is a wonderful thing…

 2011 Monaco Grand Prix

 This race was shaping up to be an absolute classic.
-With 10 laps to go Sebastian Vettel was leading on old, ruined tyres.
+With 10 laps to go, Sebastian Vettel was leading on old, ruined tyres.
 Second was Fernando Alonso on slightly fresher rubber, while Jenson Button lay third on tyres just 20 laps old.
-Vettel was rally struggling and the question was whether Alonso would get past the Red Bull before Button jumped the pair of them.
+Vettel was really struggling and the question was whether Alonso would get past the Red Bull before Button jumped past the pair of them.

 Then, Vitaly Petrov crashed at the swimming pool following an incident between Adrian Sutil, Lewis Hamilton and Jaime Alguersuari, bringing out the red flags.
-Under red flag rules the teams are allowed to fit new tyres, which completely robbed the race of any tension as Vettel drove to victory.
+Under red flag rules the teams are allowed to fit new tyres, which completely robbed the race of any tension as Vettel simply drove to victory at the restart.

 Hamilton had a terrible day, first causing an accident which led to Felipe Massa’s retirement, and then taking Pastor Maldonado out of a fine sixth place.
 After the race he felt the stewards were picking on him and joked “maybe it’s because I’m black - that’s what Ali G says!”
 It did not go down well.